Colton1skees/Symex/README.md

  # Symex

- A symbolic executor for binary ninja's MLIL, which I used to solve a control flow flattening challenge.
+ A symbolic executor for binary ninja's MLIL.
+This was used to successfully solve a control flow flattening challenge.
 - Supports SSA form
 - Supports state forking